WHAT YOU CAN DO

 SIGN a CHANGE.ORG PETITION

-Dr. Oz has launched a Change.org petition, asking the tech community to step forward and support the children who have been fighting for justice.
-Please sign this petition and circulate among your networks.
+Nacole and Dr. Oz have launched a Change.org petition, asking the tech community to step forward and support the children who have been fighting for justice.
+Now at over 214,000 signatures.

 CONTACT THE LARGEST DONORS TO THE CDT